Definition and Example of a For-Profit College

 For-profit colleges are funded largely by federal financial aid paid for by taxpayers.
 They also charge tuition, of which a significant portion is reinvested in the school for non-educational purposes, such as paying investors or for advertising, sales, and marketing.
 Moreover, financial aid at these schools is sometimes limited to loans, though federal grants and scholarships may be available.
 Public colleges and nonprofit private colleges are funded by the government, endowments, and tuition, but most of that money goes back into the schools (instructor salaries and student services, for example), and more non-loan financial aid opportunities are usually available.

-For example, Strayer University is a private, for-profit school with branches throughout the country and accreditation from the Middle States Commission on Higher Education, recognized by both the U.S. Department of Education and the Council for Higher Education Accreditation.
+Consider Strayer University which is a private, for-profit school with branches throughout the country and accreditation from the Middle States Commission on Higher Education, recognized by both the U.S. Department of Education and the Council for Higher Education Accreditation.
 It offers a combination of online and in-person associates, bachelor's, and master's degrees along with certificates.
 It participates in a number of federal funding programs, making students eligible for federal student loans or grants, but private loans are also an option.

 There were just 300 four-year private for-profit schools and 380 two-year for-profit schools in the U.S. in the 2018–2019 academic year.
 In contrast, there were 730 four-year and 870 two-year public colleges in the same period.

 How Much Do For-Profit Colleges Cost?

 These colleges cost more than what’s charged at public colleges but less than what's charged at private nonprofit colleges in the 2018–2019 academic year.